 # to an int object

+a = 'abc' # Typechecker reports error when a is bound #to a string object

+Similarly, there is no type checking for argument passing to user-defined functions and methods.
+Type errors are diagnosed during the execution of the function or method when an illegal operation is attempted or a call is made to a function or method that is not defined.

-a = 'abc' # Typechecker reports error when a is bound #to a string object5.1.2 Mutable and Immutable Objects Note that in the statement: a = a + 1, Python creates a new object whose value is calculated by adding 1 to the value of the current object referenced by a.
+5.1.2 Mutable and Immutable Objects Note that in the statement: a = a + 1, Python creates a new object whose value is calculated by adding 1 to the value of the current object referenced by a.
 If, prior to the execution of this statement a’s object had contained a value of 1, then a new integer object with a value of 2 would be created.
 The integer object whose value was 1 is now marked for deletion using garbage collection (provided no other variables reference it).
 Note that the value of a is not updated in place, that is, the object referenced by a does not simply have 1 added to it as would be typical in other languages.
 The reason this does not happen in Python is because integer objects, as well as string, number and tuples, are immutable – they cannot be changed in place.
 Only lists, sets, and dictionaries can be changed in place – they are mutable.
 In practice this restriction of not being able to change a mutable object in place is mostly transparent but a notable exception is when immutable objects are passed as a parameter to a function or class.
 See clause 6.22 Initialization of Variables [LAV] for a description of this.

 The underlying actions that are performed to enable the apparent in-place change do not update the immutable object – they create a new object and bind (or “point”) the variable to the new object.
 This can be shown as below (the id function returns an object’s address):